vishwas-r/JSGradient/README.md

 # JSGradient
-Simple JavaScript package to generate gradient colors
+Simple JavaScript package for developers to generate gradient colors.
+It generates list of colors between 2 colors as hex code.

 ## Usage